-The last argument to support the addition of semantics to ontology conceptual models turns on the need to reason with the knowledge expressed in the ontologies.
-Indeed, when different ontologies are integrated, new concepts are created from the definitions of the existing ones.
+From the ontology perspective the reasoning aspect of the representation/reasoning problem involves the ability of reasoning with the knowledge obtained by integrating or merging diverse ontologies.
+Indeed, when ontologies are integrated, new concepts are created from the definitions of the existing ones.
 In such a case conflicts can arise when conflicting information is inherited from two or more general concepts and one tries to reason with these concepts.
-Inheriting conflicting properties in ontologies is not as problematic as inheriting conflicting rules in knowledge bases, since an ontology is only providing the means for describing explicitly the conceptualisation behind the knowledge represented in a knowledge base [Bernaras et al., 1996].
-Thus, in a concept's description conflicting properties can coexist.
+Inheriting conflicting properties in ontologies is not as problematic as inheriting conflicting rules in knowledge bases, since an ontology is only providing the means for describing explicitly the conceptualisation behind the knowledge represented in a knowledge base [1].
+Thus, in a concept description conflicting properties can coexist.
 However, when one needs to reason with the knowledge in the ontology, conflicting properties can hinder the reasoning process.
-Furthermore, if the ontologies one wants to reason with have been developed in different moments and for diverse purposes, it is likely that problem of implicit in- consistencies might arise.
-This kind of problem is quite similar to the semantic inconsistencies that have been defined in previous section.
-Such a problem has been first identified in the inheritance literature [Morgenstern, 1998] where the author distinguishes between explicit inconsistencies from the implict ones.
-Explicit inconsistencies arise when two concepts $C_i$ and $C_j$ are described in terms of explicitly conflicting properties that is in terms of the same attribute which is associated with conflicting values V and $\neg V$ .
+Furthermore, if the ontologies one wants to reason with have been developed at different times and for diverse purposes, it is likely that problem of implicit inconsistencies will arise.
+This kind of problem is quite similar to the semantic inconsistencies that have been defined in section 2.2.
+Such a problem has been first identified in the inheritance literature [18] where Morgenstern distinguishes explicit from the implicit inconsistencies ones.
+Explicit inconsistencies arise when two concepts $C_i$ and $C_j$ are described in terms of explicitly conflicting properties, that is in terms of the same attribute which is associated with conflicting values V and $\neg V$ .
 Implicit inconsistencies arise when the properties are described by different attributes but with opposite meanings.
-Morgenstern [Morgenstern, 1998] has modified the (notorious) Touretzky's Nixon diamond [Touretzky, 1986] to show an example of implicit inconsistencies.
+Morgenstern [18] has modified the (notorious) Touretzky's Nixon diamond [29] to show an example of implicit inconsistencies.
 Let us consider:

-- Nixon $\rightarrow$ Republican;

-- Nixon $\rightarrow$ Quaker;
+- Nixon $\rightarrow$ Quaker ;

-- Quaker $\rightarrow$ Pacifist;
+- Quaker $\rightarrow$ Pacifist ;

-- Republican $\rightarrow$ Hawk;
+- Republican $\rightarrow$ Hawk ;

 The two concepts Quaker and Republican are described by two attributes Pacifist and Hawk that have different names but are semantically related (one is the opposite of the other), as they both describe someone's attitude towards going to war.
 In this case extra semantic information on the properties, such as the extent to which the property applies to the members of the class, can be used to derive which property is more likely to apply to the situation at hand.
-Of course, such sophisticated assumptions cannot be made automatically and need to be at least validated by knowledge engineers.
+Of course, such sophisticated assumptions cannot always be made automatically and might need to be validated by the system user or by some other agent.